We have been actively

 What are the benefits of

-consigning my Featherweight to you?
+consigning my Featherweight for you to sell?

 the entire process very easy for you.
 After I've evaluated